earthlab/dev-earthlab-site/_posts/course-materials/geog-4100-5100/intro-knitr-rmd/2016-06-20-Rmd04-code-chunks.md

  ```
  </code></pre>

-The `r` part of the chunk header specifies the code language being used.
+The first line: <code>```{r chunk-name-with-no-spaces}</code> contains the language (`r`) in this case, and the name of the chunk.
 Specifying
-the language is mandartory.
+the language is mandatory.
 Next to the `{r}`, there is a chunk name.
 The chunk
-name is not required for however, it is good practice to give each
+name is not necessarily required however, it is good practice to give each
-chunk a unique name as it is required for more advanced knitting approaches.
+chunk a unique name to support more advanced knitting approaches.

 <div class="notice" markdown="1">